 The number one thing you can do to improve your chances at an upgrade is to book and request your upgrade as soon as possible.
 Because MVP Gold and 75K members can cancel or change their tickets at any time without penalty, speculative reservations might be the way to go.
 (Non-refundable tickets are still non-refundable, but you get the full value to use for a future flight.)

 Delta Medallion elite members also receive complimentary upgrades when they fly on Alaska Airlines and add their Medallion number.
 Remember that you still need to request an upgrade to be added to the waitlist.
+However, Delta’s partnership with Alaska Airlines will terminate in February, so there is not much time left to take advantage of this benefit.

 Upgrades at the Gate